Westinghouse Electric Corporation: 1990s

 In 1990, Westinghouse experienced a serious setback when the corporation lost over one billion dollars due to bad high-risk, high-fee, high-interest loans made by its Westinghouse Credit Corporation lending arm.

-In an attempt to revitalize the corporation, the board of directors appointed outside management in the form of CEO Michael H. Jordan, who brought in numerous consultants to help re-engineer the company in order to realize the potential that they saw in the broadcasting industry.
+In an attempt to revitalize the corporation, the board of directors appointed outside management in the form of CEO Michael H. Jordan, who brought in numerous consultants to help re-engineer the company to realize the potential that they saw in the broadcasting industry.
 Westinghouse reduced the workforce in many of its traditional industrial operations and made further acquisitions in broadcasting to add to its already substantial Group W network, including Infinity Broadcasting, TNN, CMT, American Radio Systems, and rights to NFL broadcasting.
 These investments cost the company over fifteen billion dollars.
 To recoup its costs, Westinghouse sold many other operations, including its defense electronics division, its metering and load control division (which was sold to ABB), its residential security division, the office furniture company Knoll, and Thermo King.

 Westinghouse purchased CBS Inc. in 1994 for $5.4 billion.
 Westinghouse Electric Corporation changed its name to and became the original CBS Corporation in 1997.
 Also in 1997, the Power Generation Business Unit, headquartered in Orlando, Florida, was sold to Siemens of Germany.
 A year later, CBS sold all of its commercial nuclear power businesses to British Nuclear Fuels Limited (BNFL).
 In connection with that sale, certain rights to use the Westinghouse trademarks were granted to the newly formed BNFL subsidiary, Westinghouse Electric Company.
 That company was sold to Toshiba in 2006.